 This two-bedroom holiday home sleeps four people comfortably.

 Dunfermline is the closest large town to Culross, which has many hotel options; please see above for details.

 An old village with kilns by the water, Limekilns has a lovely walk down by the water and through the woods.
 Enjoy a hot chocolate at Coorie.

 Fife Coastal Path stretches 117 miles from south to the north along the Firth of the Forth to the Firth of Tay.

-Designated walking paths through towns, fishing villages and beaches keep ramblers and cyclists safe from car making these series of walking routes a free and easy thing to do in Fife with children.
+Designated walking paths through towns, fishing villages, and beaches keep ramblers and cyclists safe from cars making these series of walking routes a free and easy thing to do in Fife with children.